A Functional Approach to Curve Alignment and Shape Analysis: Discussion

-A key aspect of our approach is the inclusion of deformation variables in the analysis, particularly the scaling parameter.
-This choice ensures that the functional space under study is linear, as it coincides with the space of closed curves.
-If the scaling parameter is considered as a nuisance parameter, the analysis has to be conducted on the unit sphere $\mathbf{S}^\infty$, where the shape variable resides.
-Since $\mathbf{S}^\infty$ is a non-linear manifold, adapting our framework to this setting would require investigating common techniques in shape analysis, such as performing principal component analysis on the tangent space of $\mathbf{S}^\infty$ (\cite{dryden1998}, \cite{dai2018}).
-Moreover, it is worth noting that alternative models for the rotation angle and starting point could be explored, by using their projection onto the unit circle, as they are circular variables \citep{mardia2009}.
+A key feature of our approach is the explicit inclusion of deformation variables in the modeling framework, in particular the scaling parameter.
+This allows us to work within a linear functional space of closed curves.
+In contrast, treating scaling as a nuisance parameter would require working on the unit sphere $\mathbf{S}^\infty$, which is a non-linear manifold, and adapting tools from shape analysis such as tangent space approximations \citep{dryden1998, dai2018}.

-Our work also presents some limitations.
-First, it focuses on the contour of the main object in an image, which may be restrictive in cases where multiple objects of interest are present in the same image.
-A possible extension would be to develop models for multiple planar curves.
-Additionally, the space of reparametrization functions considered in this paper accounts only for variations due to different starting points.
-While this assumption is reasonable for image contours, it may not hold in other settings where velocity changes occur.
-In such cases, an arc-length parametrization could be an interesting alternative, reducing all variations to the case we consider.
-Future work should explore this direction further.
+Overall, this work highlights the importance of tailoring alignment procedures to the structure of the data.
+By focusing on the specific characteristics of contours extracted from images, we obtain a simple yet effective framework that bridges functional data analysis, shape analysis and image analysis.

+Our work also has some limitations.
+First, we focus on single-object contours, which may be restrictive in applications involving multiple objects.
+Extending the framework to handle multiple interacting curves is a natural direction for future research.
+Second, the class of reparametrization functions considered in this paper is restricted to shifts of the starting point.
+As already mentioned, our framework is intentionally designed for contours extracted from images, where the dominant source of phase variability arises from the arbitrary choice of the starting point.
+While this setting motivates the use of simple reparametrization functions, the proposed approach could be extended to incorporate more flexible transformations when required.
+In particular, integrating richer classes of reparametrizations, such as diffeomorphic transformations, constitutes a natural direction for future work.